 There’s 500mg of mushroom blend in each serving, meaning less than 200mg of each one — which isn’t a whole lot.

-Each bag costs $14.95 — both Medium and Dark Roast –, and you can save 15% by subscribing to a delivery service.
 The bags are 12oz and should last you around three weeks to a month when taking one per day.